NiGhTTraX/strong-mock/README.md

 This library is different from other mocking/spying libraries you might have used before such as [sinon](https://sinonjs.org) or [jest](https://jestjs.io/docs/en/mock-functions).
 Whereas those libraries are focused on recording calls to the mocks and always returning something, strong-mock requires you to set your expectations upfront.
 If a call happens that is not expected the mock will throw an error.

 This design decision has a few reasons behind it.
-First of all, it forces you to be aware of what your code needs from its dependencies.
+First, it forces you to be aware of what your code needs from its dependencies.
 Spying libraries encourage checking those needs at the end of the test after the code has already called the mocks.
 This can lead to tests missing dependency calls that just happen to not throw any error at runtime with the dummy values that the spies return.

 Secondly, it will highlight potential design problems such as violations of the SOLID principles.
 If you find yourself duplicating expectations between tests and passing dummy values to them because your test is not concerned with them then you might want to look into splitting the code to only depend on things it really needs.